Kamo Wildlife Sanctuary: Receivership

 On 31 January 2012 the receivers announced the sale of Zion Wildlife Gardens Ltd. to Zion Wildlife Kingdom Ltd. The receivers had been on site that morning to advise those at the park of the sale.
 Details of the sale were considered to be commercially sensitive and as a result, the receivers did not comment further on the sale and purchase agreement or the new owners.

 Kingdom of Zion

-On 31 January 2012, the park with land and assets, was sold to Zion Wildlife Kingdom Ltd, owned by Tauranga-based accountant Ian Stevenson and Cambridge based businesswoman Tracey McVerry and Nicholas Mes.
+On 31 January 2012, the park with land and assets was sold to Zion Wildlife Kingdom Ltd, owned by Tauranga-based accountant Ian Stevenson and Cambridge-based businesswoman Tracey McVerry and Nicholas Mes.
 On 5 April 2012 the facility was reopened as Kingdom of Zion.
-The day-to-day management of the facility was through Earth Crest Limited which had as its sole shareholder Suzanne Eisenhut.
+The day-to-day management of the facility was through Earth Crest Limited, which had as its sole shareholder Suzanne Eisenhut.

-On May 10, 2012, Zion Wildlife Kingdom co-director and shareholder, Tauranga based chartered accountant Ian Stevenson, was censured by the New Zealand Institute of Chartered Accountants, and was ordered to pay the $42,889 cost of his prosecution.
+On 10 May 2012, Zion Wildlife Kingdom co-director and shareholder and chartered accountant Ian Stevenson was censured by the New Zealand Institute of Chartered Accountants, and was ordered to pay the $42,889 cost of his prosecution.
 Stevenson pleaded guilty to three charges arising from a client complaint; dealing with client monies through his practice account rather than a trust account, withdrawing fees without authority and preparing accounts without due care and diligence.